mzivic7/endcord/extensions.md

 It is recommended to use `endcord-extension` or `endcord` tags on github and other git hosting services for easier extension search.

 ### Logging
-Extensions can add log entries at any lavel and will have their name in the module name section of log entry.
+Extensions can add log entries at any level and will have their name in the module name section of log entry.
 To add log entry from extension:
 First `imprt logging`.
 Then add this at global part of the code: `logger = logging.getLogger(__name__)`.
 Now to add an `info` level log entry anywhere in the code: `logger.info("Text to be logged")`.
 Or use any other of the log levels from `logging` library.